TobiasRisom/SUI/README.md

 - Unzip the zip-file.
 - Click "Add" in Unity Hub and choose the "MiniProjekt" to create a Unity Project.
 - Open the Unity Project.
-- If you see a blank scene, navigate to the "Scenes" folder and select "SampleScene"
+- If you see a blank scene, navigate to the "Scenes" folder and select "BasicScene"
 - Enjoy!

 **Controls:**